 Raclette the cheese is a semi-hard cheese made on both sides of the French and Swiss Alps.
 Valais Raclette or Fromage a Raclette, as they are traditionally called, are made using ancestral methods with unpasteurized milk of cows grazing on the alpine meadows.
 The name Raclette comes from the French word ‘racler’, which means ‘to scrape’.

-The cheese has got a thin, brownish-orange colored rind and a pale yellow pate with a few and scattered open holes.
-It is has a very distinctive pleasant, aromatic smell with a creamy texture, which does not separate even when melted.
-The flavor can vary from nutty, slightly acidic to milky.
+The cheese has got a thin, brownish-orange colored rind and a pale yellow pate with a few scattered open holes.
+It has a very distinctive pleasant, aromatic smell with a creamy texture, which does not separate even when melted.
+The flavor can vary from nutty, and slightly acidic to milky.